Ankles Beware: Platform Heels Are Trending, Thanks To Carrie Bradshaw

-With lockdown behind us and nearly half of the country vaccinated, going out is once again a viable option.
+Going out is once again a viable option for some of Australia.
 To do so in style, you need little more than a good party dress and a pair of show-stopping shoes.
 It’s no wonder that in the past two weeks alone, searches for platform heels have spiked 21% on global fashion shopping platform Lyst.
 Whether you’re ready or not, it’s time to trade in your house slippers for a pair of sky-is-the-limit heels.

 The person responsible for the rise in demand for heels that look divine but could easily result in an ankle brace, is a fictional character whose popularity traces back to the late '90s.
 You guessed it, we’re talking about the one and only Carrie Bradshaw, central figure of the Sex and the City pandemic rewatch and reboot, which is currently filming in New York City.
 Carrie’s alter ego, actress Sarah Jessica Parker, was spotted on set on two occasions in July, wearing precious and precarious brass-colored Saint Laurent platforms.
 The show’s costume designers Molly Rogers and Danny Santiago paired the vintage heels with a rainbow sequin dress and Carrie’s signature purple Fendi baguette bag.
 (Off camera, the actress toted around a WNYC tote bag.)
 And Just Like That… the teetering shoe style went viral.